intershop/intershop-pwa/README.md

 To generate the code documentation run `npm run docs`.
 To generate and serve the documentation at http://localhost:8080 run `npm run docs:serve`.
 Watching the source files to force documentation rebuild and serve run `npm run docs:watch`.

-## Code scaffolding
+## Code Scaffolding

-With the integrated `intershop-schematics` this project provides the functionality to generate the different code artifacts acording to our style guide and code structure. `ng generate` will use the integrated schematics by default, e.g. in the shared folder run `ng generate component component-name` to generate a new shared component. `ng generate --help` gives an overview of the available intershop specific schematics.
+With the integrated `intershop-schematics` this project provides the functionality to generate different code artifacts according to our style guide and project structure. `ng generate` will use our custom schematics by default, e.g. run `ng generate component component-name` in the shared folder to generate a new shared component. `ng generate --help` gives an overview of available intershop specific schematics.

-The Angular CLI default schematics are still available and working but they need to be prefixed now to use them, e.g. `ng generate @schematics/angular:component`.
+The Angular CLI default schematics are still available and working but they need to be prefixed to use them, e.g. `ng generate @schematics/angular:guard`.
 A list of the available Angular CLI schematics can be fetched with `ng generate @schematics/angular: --help`.

-## Further help
+## Further Help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Documentation](https://github.com/angular/angular-cli/wiki).